szcsaba96/Flight_log/README.md

 To-do list:
 * Improve the coding by cleaning it up
 * Adding more features to dashboard
-* Adding admininstrator user privileges
+* Adding admin user privileges

 ## Status
 Project is: _in progress_

 ## Inspiration
-Project inspired by learing full stack web development.
+Project inspired by learning full stack web development.